Vija Celmins and Eliot Weinberger, The Stars, 2005

 Doris Simmelink and Chris Sukimoto proofed and printed the etchings at Simmelink/Sukimoto Editions in Kingston, New York.
 Celmins created the reverse star etching from three etching plates, using spit-bite, dry point, and soft ground.
 She created the cover etching from four plates, using spit-bite, dry point, soft ground, and photogravure.
 The third image is a hard ground etching.
 Leslie Miller designed and printed the texts by letterpress on Somerset paper at The Grenfell Press in New York.
 The book was hand-bound by Claudia Cohen in Seattle, Washington.

 The texts were printed by letterpress on Somerset paper; the etchings are printed on handmade gampi paper.
 The book measures 10 1/2 by 7 inches and is 48 pages long.
 The etchings consist of the cover, 10 1/2 by 17 inches; the center gatefold etching, 10 1/2 by 27 1/2 inches; and the concluding image, 3 1/8 by 3 1/2 inches.
 The hand-printed edition contains 130 copies, plus 26 deluxe copies and 7 artists’ copies.
 All are signed by the artist and the author.
 Each of the 26 deluxe copies (lettered a–z) and 7 artists’ copies (lettered aa–gg) is accompanied by a signed, loose example of the reverse night-sky etching that also appears as a double gatefold in the center of each volume.
-The 130 copies of the hand-printed edition were reserved for the Library Council and some institutional collections; the 26 deluxe copies are available for purchase at a publication price of $12,000.
+The 130 copies of the hand-printed edition were reserved for the Library Council and some institutional collections; the 26 deluxe copies were made available for purchase.
 Grateful thanks are owed to Kathy Fuld, Chairman of the Library Council during the book’s preparation.
 The International Council of The Museum of Modern Art provided essential funds for travel.

 Additionally, an offset-printed facsimile edition was published by The Museum of Modern Art in the fall of 2005.
 The limited edition, the deluxe edition, and the facsimile edition are sold out and no longer available through the Library Council.